Adel-Alkhamisy/SWE-642-Software-Engineering-for-the-World-Wide-Web/README.md

 Inside the repository, each assignment is neatly organized into folders that contain elaborate information regarding the respective tasks.
 Below is a concise summary of the content of each assignment.

 Assignment-1:
-This assignment involves the creation and hosting of a personal website, in addition to a computer science department's homepage that features a survey form.
+This assignment involves the creation and hosting of a personal website, a computer science department's homepage example, and a survey form example.

 Assignment-2:
-This task builds upon Assignment-1 by continuing to host a personal website, the Volgenau School's homepage, and a computer science department homepage, all of which include a survey form.
+This task builds upon Assignment-1 by continuing to host a personal website, the Volgenau School's homepage, a computer science department homepage, and a survey form example.
 The assignment primarily focuses on incorporating form validation through JavaScript, employing cookies, making AJAX calls, and utilizing jQuery.

-Assignment-3:
-In this assignment, We focused on developing the backend API for the survey form by employing the Spring Boot framework.
-We also designed its user interface using Angular and integrated it with AWS RDS for data storage purposes.

-For a comprehensive understanding and a detailed report of each assignment, please refer to the respective folders within the repository.